7 Factors to Include in Your Project Health Check

 1. Business Case

-Before examining the status of the project, it is important to consider if the original business case is still relevant.
 Compare work completed against the initial objectives and metrics.
-You should also ensure that your team fully understands the business case and the purpose of the project.
+Ensure the team fully understands the business case and the purpose of the project.

 2. Budgets

-Budget over-run is frequently cited as a source of project failure.
-Examine the systems and processes used to control, approve and track costs.
 A useful way to assess project costs and performance is Earned Value Management.

 3. Risk Management